West Baden Springs Hotel: Northwood Institute

 On November 2, 1966, the Jesuits sold the property to Macauley and Helen Dow Whiting, who donated it to Northwood Institute, a private, coeducational college founded in Midland, Michigan.
 The former hotel/Jesuit seminary was operated as a satellite campus of Northwood's business management school from 1968 to 1983.
 By its third year at West Baden Springs, the school's enrollment exceeded 400 students.
 Basketball legend Larry Bird, who was born in West Baden, held basketball clinics and staged games in the atrium.
 He briefly attended Northwood, after leaving Indiana University, before resuming his studies and collegiate basketball career at Indiana State University.

-After the school closed, H. Eugene MacDonald, a former Springs Valley resident, purchased the property from in October 1983.
+After the school closed, H. Eugene MacDonald, a former Springs Valley resident, purchased the property in October 1983.
 MacDonald, who had owned other hotels, wanted to operate the property as a hotel, but lacked the financial resources for the restoration work.
 He executed a sale-and-leaseback deal with Marlin Properties, a Los Angeles historical renovation developer, for $1.5 million, but a $250,000 payment from Marlin was returned for nonsufficient funds in 1985.
 Before MacDonald could begin foreclosure proceedings, Marlin declared bankruptcy and the hotel's ownership was tied up in litigation for nearly a decade.